-Do you hear those lively festivities?
-Listen to the voices of a countless multitude singing praises reflective of this classic hymn: “Crown him with many crowns, the Lamb upon his Throne. . . .
+You see, there’s ANOTHER coronation—it’s being celebrated every day—and you and King Charles III are both invited!
+Can you hear the festivities right now?
+Can you hear the voices of a countless multitude singing that notable hymn: “Crown him with many crowns, the Lamb upon his Throne . . .
 Awake, my soul, and sing of him who died for Thee, and hail him as thy matchless King through all eternity.”

-Such praises must keep rising because, as our Lord Jesus Christ resides on the throne of heaven, his saving reign is increasingly pervading everything that matters everywhere—in our lives, churches, ministries, marriages, and workplaces, as well as in the destiny of peoples and nations.
+Such praises must arise because, as he resides on the throne of heaven, the saving reign of our Lord Jesus Christ is increasingly pervading everything that matters everywhere—in our lives, churches, ministries, marriages, work, as well as in the destiny of nations.

-More immediate for each of us: The implications of Christ’s coronation for our daily walk with him are far more profound and far more practical than most believers realize!
+More directly for us, the implications of Christ’s coronation for our daily walk with him are far more profound and practical than most believers realize!

 Here’s a question I’ll bet no one has ever asked you.

 Of the rich spectrum of biblical doctrines underpinning the historic Christian faith, which truth do you think may be the most widely neglected teaching within the contemporary Church—particularly among nearly three-quarters of a billion Christians who make up the global evangelical movement?

 Could it be the Trinity?
 The Atonement?
 The Second Coming?
 The role of miracles?
 Moral purity?

 Actually, believers are regularly exposed to all of these topics across the Body of Christ, Sunday after Sunday.
 But still, I suggest that something crucial is missing.
 What is it?

 Here’s my answer: It’s the doctrine of the Ascension.
 It’s the historic moment of the greatest coronation in history!